asehmi/Microsoft-Architects-Journal-Archive/Readme.md

 # JOURNAL - The Microsoft Architects Journal

 When I created **JOURNAL** - _The Microsoft Architects Journal_ way back in 2003, we had no idea that it would have the success it achieved.
 At the end of its 7 year run it had a readership in excess of 100 thousand!
-Occasionally, I hear from ex-colleagues, friends and people in my professional network that its greatly missed and, above all, they ask "Where can I find back copies!?"
+Occasionally, I hear from ex-colleagues, friends and people in my professional network that it's greatly missed and, above all, they ask "Where can I find back copies!?"

 I found my archive of PDFs and decided to make them available to all for posterity.
 I wish those of you who come across this journal for the first time, could have read the hard copy -- it would have been so much more pleasureable than a PDF.
 A lot of attention and care was paid to the identity and articles quality of JOURNAL.